Overview

 Benefits & challenges

-With continuous performance testing companies can:
+With continuous performance testing, companies can:

-- Prevent major outages
+• Prevent major outages

-- Improve the customer experience
+• Improve the customer experience

-- Ensure that performance service-level agreements (SLA) are met
+• Ensure that performance service-level agreements (SLA) are met

-- Ensure that performance doesn’t slip over time
+• Ensure that performance doesn’t slip over time

-- Find and resolve application performance problems faster
+• Find and resolve application performance problems faster

-However, there are also challenges that can arise:
+However, some challenges can arise:

-- It’s not always easy to automate
+• It’s not always easy to automate

-- It can be difficult to find test cases
+• It can be difficult to find test cases

-- You can’t load test everything
+• You can’t load-test everything

-- You need to keep your tests up-to-date
+• You need to keep your tests up-to-date

-- It isn’t always possible to test on live systems
+• It isn’t always possible to test on live systems

 When you mention performance testing, most developers think of the following steps:

-- Spend weeks working on performance test scripts
+2. Spend weeks working on performance test scripts

-- Perform the tests and analyze pages of performance test results
+3. Perform the tests and analyze pages of performance test results

 If a new version of the application doesn’t meet the necessary performance criteria, the whole build fails.
 After that, you need to go to the latest code changes and check and fix the performance issues.
-That means you can use continuous performance testing to validate code in CD pipelines, ensuring that there are no regressions in the performance of applications.
-Again, the goal is not just finding problems early, but being able to fix them quickly before they affect customers or users negatively.
+That means you can use automated continuous performance testing to validate code in CD pipelines, ensuring that there are no regressions in the performance of applications.
+Again, the goal is not just finding problems early but being able to fix them quickly before they affect customers or users negatively.

 While some companies find that continuous load testing is a great idea, some factors make using this method difficult, such as a shortage of production-like environments for different API versions and the lack of test data around permutations of traffic.